 Overview

-, Blink scaffolds a complete agent project with all the files you need to start building.
+When you runblink init, Blink scaffolds a complete agent project with all the files you need to start building.
 This page explains what each file does and how the pieces fit together.

 Understanding the structure of a Blink agent helps you navigate the codebase, add new features, and customize your agent’s behavior effectively.